Marylyn C. Grabosky Prize for Undergraduate Research Related to Education

 Marylyn taught English and served as Chair of the English Department at Lincoln Way High School until 1995.
 She was recognized by the State of Illinois for developing groundbreaking curricula in Advanced Placement English and History and for helping to increase National Merit Finalists at Lincoln Way during her tenure.
 Marylyn leaves as her legacy a lifetime endowment in STEM education at Syracuse University and two lifetime endowments at the University of Chicago, one of which makes possible the Grabosky Prize for Undergraduate Research Related to Education.

 - Tatiana Rachlin: “The Impact of Stereotype Beliefs and Biases on Resilience in Science Tasks”

 - Sophie Barth: “Investigating Gendered Perceptions of Ability and Prosocial Behavior.

 How to Apply:

-Applications for the current academic year should be submitted to the following google form (click here) by May 20, 2022.
-The application should include a research proposal, budget, CV, and a statement of support from an advisor (an email from a faculty member to firstname.lastname@example.org saying that they will advise the project).
+Applications for the current academic year should be submitted via this google form.
+The due date will be May 5, 2023.
+The application should include a research proposal, budget, CV, and a statement of support from an advisor (an email from a faculty member to Megan Swartz at firstname.lastname@example.org saying that they will advise the project).
 The awards committee will consider proposals with budgets up to $3,000.

-For more detailed instructions on the application package click here.
+For more detailed instructions on the application package follow this link: grabosky-prize-instructions

 For more information about this opportunity, or if you would like guidance in the process of preparing your proposal, please contact:

-Lisa Rosen, Assistant Senior Instructional Professor and Associate Director of the Committee on Education at email@example.com.
+Lisa Rosen, Associate Senior Instructional Professor and Associate Director of the Committee on Education at email@example.com.